MCP TypeScript SDK (V2)

 Preparing search index...

-This guide covers SDK usage for building MCP servers in TypeScript.
-For protocol-level details and message formats, see the MCP specification.
+This guide covers the TypeScript SDK APIs for building MCP servers.
+For protocol-level concepts — what tools, resources, and prompts are and when to use each — see the MCP overview.

 Building a server takes three steps: